Courses

 CS-322.
 Applied Research And Statistical Data Analysis.
 3 Hours.

-This course provides an in-depth study of research methods in computer science and modern statistical data analysis using the Binomial and Normal distribution, the Linear Regression model, Analysis of Variance, Nonparametric methods and Computer Random Sampling techniques.
+This course provides an in-depth study of research methods in computer science, probability theory, and modern statistical data analysis using the Binomial (discrete) and Normal (continuous) distribution, the Linear Regression model, Analysis of Variance, Nonparametric methods and Computer Random Sampling techniques.
 In addition, students will become experienced in the actual implementation of these statistical models with data sets using modern computer statistical software packages.

 Prerequisite: CS-200 with a minimum grade of C and MATH-173 with a minimum grade of C.